Orleans (band): 1970s

-The group's second record, Orleans II recorded at Bearsville Studios, was originally released in Europe in 1974 but ABC declined to release it in the US since management felt there were "no hit singles" on the album (despite the fact that it contained the first-version recordings of both "Let There Be Music" and "Dance With Me") and dropped the group from the label.
+The group's second record, Orleans II recorded at Bearsville Studios, was originally released in Europe in 1974, but ABC declined to release it in the US since management felt "no hit singles" were on the album (despite the fact that it contained the first-version recordings of both "Let There Be Music" and "Dance With Me") and dropped the group from the label.
 After the band's later successes, Orleans II was finally put out in America in 1978, combined with the first album as a double LP called Before the Dance.
-It was also released as a CD in Japan later on in the 1990s under its originally slated title Dance With Me.
+It was also released as a CD in Japan later on in the 1990s under its originally slated title Dance with Me.

 In the meantime, the group was back to showcasing for a new record deal.
 When Orleans was heard at Max's Kansas City, they were signed and produced by Chuck Plotkin, then head of A&R for Asylum Records.
-The band then scored its first Billboard Hot 100 charting single "Let There Be Music" (No. 55), taken from their third album, Let There Be Music, released in March 1975.
+The band then scored its first Billboard Hot 100 charting single "Let There Be Music" (number 55), taken from their third album, Let There Be Music, released in March 1975.

-The follow-up single, "Dance With Me" (reshaped and re-recorded from Orleans II with Plotkin at the helm), went to No. 6 on the pop charts and the band became part of mainstream of American pop music.
-Atypical of the high-energy, earthy, R&B and Rock n' Roll mix of styles they had been previously identified with, "Dance With Me" cast the band in a more "soft-rock" light and landed them a tour with Melissa Manchester.
+The follow-up single, "Dance with Me" (reshaped and re-recorded from Orleans II with Plotkin at the helm), went to number six on the pop charts and the band became part of mainstream of American pop music.
+Atypical of the high-energy, earthy, rhythm and blues and rock n' roll mix of styles they had been previously identified with, "Dance with Me" cast the band in a more "soft-rock" light and landed them a tour with Melissa Manchester.

 While recording their next album, Waking and Dreaming, in early 1976, the group was joined by second drummer Jerry Marotta, freeing Wells Kelly to sing more and play keyboards.

 "Still the One" (released in July 1976), from Waking and Dreaming, cemented Orleans' relationship with the American public.
-While the single peaked eventually at No. 5, the band was on a major cross-country ten-week tour with label-mate Jackson Browne, ending in November 1976.
+While the single peaked eventually at number five, the band was on a major cross-country 10-week tour with label mate Jackson Browne, ending in November 1976.

-In January 1977 the single was chosen as the theme song for the ABC television network (the parent of ABC Records) and has since been used for an endless number of commercials and movie soundtracks.
+In January 1977, the single was chosen as the theme song for the ABC television network (the parent of ABC Records) and has since been used for an endless number of commercials and movie soundtracks.